General Office Questions

 Q - Where do I get a work study referral form?

 Work study referral forms are forms that verify your work study eligibility.
 The forms are to be given to the employer by the work study student.
-These forms can be obtained at the Financial Aid office in UW1 - 160.
+These forms can be obtained at the Financial Aid office in Husky Hall Room 1130.

 Q - How do I apply for an on-campus job?

-Most on-campus jobs will state in the job description whom to send your resume and cover letter.
+Most on-campus jobs will state in the job description where you should send your resume and cover letter.
 For staff positions listed on the University of Washington HR page, you should consult HR at 425-352-5462.
-If no submitting pathway is given on a job description, contact Career Services at 425-352-3706.
+If no submitting pathway is given on a job description, contact the Career Center at 425-352-3706.